 As regards statutory social security schemes, aspects of indirect discrimination in relation to gender are evident in the areas of part-time and temporary work and other nonstandard working patterns, where there is a massive presence of women and young people.
 In particular, under the pay-based pension scheme, the amount and number of contributions paid and continuity of payment determine the eligibility to social insurance as well as the benefit levels; the increase in minimum insurance and contribution requirements in Italy during the past decades is bound to have a negative impact on the pensions of atypical workers, such as intermittent, temporary, occasional and part-time workers.
-Furthermore, as insurance and contributions periods for the purpose of determining the pension amount are calculated proportionally to the number of hours effectively worked, vertical part-timers are not credited with contributions for the weeks when they do not carry out their work activity.
 Moreover, those who have high pay fluctuation during the period of reference for the calculation of pensionable income are disadvantaged in relation to the calculation of the amount of pension.
 Again, a temporary worker will have substantial reductions of his/her contribution period for the purpose of calculating the amount of pension and this will naturally cause a reduction of the pension amount.
 Under the contribution-based pension system, the earnings variations as well as the continuity and regularity of employment of the claimants appear once more to be of crucial importance, as the qualifying conditions for benefits and the pension amount are very sensitive to these factors.
 Furthermore, in invalidity pension schemes, the working contribution condition is one that is almost impossible for workers with recent spells of inactivity to fulfil.77